talkable/talkable-docs/source/optional/coupons.rst

 Talkable can create coupons via a webhook using your REST API end point.
-Read :ref:`Coupon Webhook Documentation <web_hooks/create_coupon>` for details how to implement the API end point Read `User Guide <http://help.talkable.com/questions/54519-Using-Webhooks-to-create-Single-Use-Coupon-Codes>`_ for details ho to make talkable use your API end point.
+Read :ref:`Coupon Webhook Documentation <web_hooks/create_coupon>` for details how to implement the API end point Read `User Guide <http://help.talkable.com/questions/54519-Using-Webhooks-to-create-Single-Use-Coupon-Codes>`_ for details how to make talkable use your API end point.

 .. container:: hidden